La Société Française des Métaux Rares treatment plant: Heritage listing

 The former Société Française des Métaux Rares treatment plant was listed on the Queensland Heritage Register on 4 July 2006 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The former La Société Française des Métaux Rares treatment plant is important in demonstrating the pattern of Queensland mining history.
 One of four processing plants in the Wolfram area, the treatment plant provides physical evidence of an important shift in milling practices and employment in the Hodgkinson River area, from gold to other mineral mining and processing.
 The treatment plant represents an uncommon milling practice in north Queensland, that of the mineral, wolfram.
 The scale of the treatment plant foundations demonstrates the scale and economic importance of wolfram mining in north Queensland in the years prior to WWI.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The former La Société Française des Métaux Rares treatment plant has the potential to contribute to our understanding of the different processing methods used in the treatment of wolfram, prior to WWI.
-The relatively high value of the mineral led to the experimentation with different processing methods such as the dry blowing process used at La Soceite de Francaise des Metaux Rares treatment plant.
+The relatively high value of the mineral led to the experimentation with different processing methods such as the dry blowing process used at La Société de Francaise des Metaux Rares treatment plant.

 The place is important because of its aesthetic significance.

 The former La Société Française des Métaux Rares treatment plant is important because of its aesthetic significance.
 As an abandoned industrial ruin complex in a secluded dry bushland setting, the place evokes a strong aesthetic response.
 The remains of the treatment plant, over 6 terraced levels, exhibit a "sense of remoteness" enhanced by the place's isolation, landscape, scale and setting.